Heterogeneous Catalysis

 Giovanni Palmisano

-Giovanni Palmisano is an Associate Professor of Chemical Engineering at Khalifa University, where he leads the Photocatalysis and Reaction Engineering Lab.
-He has developed and taught the PhD level course “Heterogeneous Catalysis” in the last 7 years.
+Giovanni Palmisano is a Professor of Chemical and Petroleum Engineering at the Khalifa University, United Arab Emirates, where he leads research activities mostly focussed on photocatalysis.
+In Khalifa University he has developed and taught PhD level courses on heterogeneous catalysis and heterogeneous photocatalysis for the past 10 years.
 He has been main advisor of 9 PhD and MSc students and, overall, he has 15 years of experience in photo‐ and electro‐catalytic processes.
 His current research activities are mainly focused on photocatalysis applied to water, environment, materials functionalization, energy and organic chemistry.
 He is co‐author of ca. 110 highly cited journal papers, seven patents, six books and six book chapters.
 He is associate editor of the Journal of Environmental Chemical Engineering and reviewing editor of Frontiers in Chemistry among others.

 Affiliations and expertise